adetaylor/codeclub-python/setup/rationale.md

 I know nothing much about Python IDEs.
 PyCharm was recommended and seems to be quite good.

-The school PCs I'm using are Atom netbooks with 800x600 screens.
-I have therefore sadly ruled out Eclipse/PyDev, even though it's open source and would therefore be preferable from the perspective of schools not dependending on proprietary stuff.
+The school PCs I'm using are Atom netbooks with small screens.
+Eclipse is therefore probably out of the question.

 PyCharm have free educational licenses but it seems some ID is required.
 I haven't got to the bottom of this yet.